About Ortelia Interactive

-Ortelia provides exhibition design software and audience engagement applications to the cultural heritage sector.
-Over 70 galleries and museums trust us and our products.
+Ortelia delivers exhibition design software and audience engagement applications to the cultural heritage sector.
+Over 150 galleries, museums and industry consultants trust us and our products.

-Ortelia is committed to innovative digital services and audience engagement applications for the GLAM sector.
-Our exhibition design software, Ortelia Curator, assists with active exhibition design as well as providing a simple tool for archiving important exhibitions virtually.
-Ortelia specialises in creating interactive 3D and 2D narrative driven environments using the client’s content (for example, existing exhibitions or collections).
-These environments can be delivered across the web, as mobile applications or as stand-alone.
+Ortelia Interactive is committed to innovative digital services and audience engagement applications for the GLAM sector.
+Our exhibition design software, Ortelia Curator, assists with active exhibition design while providing a practical way of archiving important exhibitions.
+We create interactive 3D and 2D narrative driven environments using client content (existing exhibitions or collections).
+Interactive virtual exhibitions can be delivered across the web, to mobile or desktop devices.

-One of Ortelia’s underlying aims is to explore the dynamics of cultural space.
-By granting public spaces a virtual presence, Ortelia provides users with the means to understand the nature of those spaces more profoundly.
+As a company our underlying aim is to explore the dynamics of cultural space.
+By granting public spaces a virtual presence, we provides users with the means to more profoundly engage with, and understand, the nature of those spaces.

 Ortelia takes its name from Abraham Ortelius, a sixteenth-century geographer who is credited with making the first map of the world, Theatrum Terrarum (Theatre of the World).
-With Ortelia, users are provided with a new way of mapping their cultural worlds.
+We provide users with new ways of mapping their cultural worlds.

-The Ortelia team is comprised of professionals from the fields of gaming technology, drama, real-time modeling and real-time content development.
+The Ortelia team is made up of professionals from the fields of gaming technology, drama, real-time modelling and content development.

-Joanne Tompkins has an international reputation in the research of theatre space.
-She teaches Drama in the School of English, Media Studies and Art History at The University of Queensland, where she is currently Head of the School.
-She is the author of Post-Colonial Drama (with Helen Gilbert), Women’s Intercultural Performance (with Julie Holledge), and Unsettling Space: Contestations in Contemporary Australian Theatre.
+Joanne Tompkins is a international recognised researcher of theatre space.
+Until recently she taught Drama at the School of English, Media Studies and Art History at The University of Queensland, where she was Head of the School.
+She is the author of numerous publications including, Post-Colonial Drama (with Helen Gilbert), Women’s Intercultural Performance (with Julie Holledge), and Unsettling Space: Contestations in Contemporary Australian Theatre.
 She co-edited Modern Drama for five years, which also involved co-editing Modern Drama: Defining the Field (with Ric Knowles and W.B.
 Worthen).